wonder-partners/ar-button/README.md

 `fallback-url` → *uri* (Android)

 When the [Google app](https://play.google.com/store/apps/details?id=com.google.android.googlequicksearchbox) is not present on the device, this is the URL that the browser navigates to.

+`link` → *uri* (Android, iOS)

+A URL for an external webpage.
+If present, a button will be surfaced in the UI that intents to this URL when clicked.

 `ios-src` → *uri* (iOS)